-We will begin the lesson by starting a console consumer which we will use to monitor messages as they are generated.
+We will begin the lesson by starting the console consumer script which we will use to visualise our test messages as they are generated.
 We will specify the server to connect to and a topic for our test, in this case new_orders:

 This will begin a console consumer listening to the new_orders topic which we can use to visualise our test.

-We can then simulate a series of records at high volume, pushing them into the same new_orders topic.
-The num-records, throughput and record-size parameters can be used to control the volume of messages:
+Next, we will simulate a series of records at high volume, pushing them into the same new_orders topic using the kafka-producer-perf-test.sh script.

 - num-records - The total number of records to generate during the test;